 Giles joined the UFC roster as a well-rounded fighter with an undefeated record of 11-0.
 He created a huge buzz by knocking out James Bosnovic in his debut and Antonio Neto in the next fight.
 But shortly after, Giles would put his UFC career on hold for a year to go through the Police Academy.

-After graduation, he got the job as a police officer and has been balancing between the two careers ever since.
+After graduation, he got a job as a police officer and has been balancing between the two careers ever since.
 Giles often points out that working as a cop and being a UFC fighter is very tough.
 But the secret behind a good balance is to have a perfect daily routine.

 In one of his interviews, he said that his day job as a cop and fighting in the cage share many similarities.
-Both jobs are scary, yet, he feels a little more nervous going into the fights than protecting the streets
+Both jobs are scary, yet he feels a little more nervous going into the fights than protecting the streets.

 5. Mike Russow